trek region

 Choose any option to reach Leh

 1. The easiest and best way to travel is to fly to Kushok Bakula Rimpochi Airport located in Leh.
 It is just 4 km away from the main city.
-The airport is well connected to Delhi and also receives flights from Mumbai, Srinagar, Jammu, Chandigarh and other general destinations in India.
-Even international travellers can fly directly from major cities like Kolkata, Mumbai and Delhi.
+The airport is well connected to Delhi and also receives flights from Mumbai, Srinagar, Jammu, Chandigarh, and other general destinations in India.
+Even international travelers can fly directly from major cities like Kolkata, Mumbai, and Delhi.
 You can find taxis outside the airport or book a cab to reach the required destination.

 2. There are two road routes to Leh